kurisufriend/modular-discord-bot-fw/README.md

 * make sure broken sockets are properly addressed with a resume or reconnect
 * initial presence in config
 * full REST api implementation
-* relative/nonreal ecscapt values for the config's `plugin.py`
+* relative/nonreal escape values for the config's `plugin.py`

 ### plugins: